Day Trip to Martha's Vineyard

 The Least Expensive Way to Get to Martha's Vineyard

 Purely in terms of ticket cost, the cheapest way to get there is on Steamship Authority's ferry that leaves from Woods Hole, a village in the town of Falmouth.
-2015 ticket prices are $17/adult and $9/child ages 5-12, round trip.
+This season's (2015) ticket prices are $17/adult and $9/child ages 5-12, round trip.
 Add in $15 for parking, and that comes to $67 for you, your hubby, and your girls.

 Next is HyLine's traditional ferry from Hyannis.
 Adult round-trip fares are $45 each.
 Kids aged 12 and under ride free.